djha-skin/git-receive-mail/README.md

 1. Install [himalaya](https://github.com/soywod/himalaya.git).
 If you have Rust on your machine, this is just `cargo install himalaya`.
 2. Set up `himalaya` with your IMAP credentials by running `himalaya`.
-You will be walked through it via a wizard.
+A wizard will walk the user through setting this up.
 2. Install [fzf](https://github.com/junegunn/fzf).
 This can typically be done with homebrew/scoop/your OS package manager.
-4. Place the `git-receive-mail` included herein on your PATH.
+4. Download the `git-receive-mail` script included herein and put it on on the PATH.

 ## Usage